On this page

 Apply to the Dutch Journalism Fund for SVDJ subsidies.
 Applications take 13 weeks to process.

-Or apply to the Dutch Fund for Journalism Projects for FBJP subsidies.
+Or apply to the Dutch Fund for In-depth Journalism for FBJP subsidies.